chidaren/Websocket-Server/README.md

 # Websocket-Server
 A simple Websocket-Server exmple

-TODO: provides feature processing read/write timeout and checking the validation of handshake.
+todo: provides feature processing read/write timeout and checking the validation of handshake.